Grevillea guthrieana: Taxonomy

 Grevillea guthrieana was first formally described in 1994 by Peter M. Olde and Neil R. Marriott in the journal Telopea from specimens collected by Olde near Booral in 1992.
 The specific epithet (guthrieana) honours Christine Guthrie, for her assistance to the authors.

 Distribution and habitat

 Guthrie's grevillea grows in moist forest in three disjunct populations near Booral, near Mount Banda Banda and on the Carrai Plateau west of Kempsey.
+There is estimated to be a population of more than 10,000 of these plants in the wild, with 5,000 estimated to be near Booral Creek, 5,000 estimated to be on the Carrai Plateau and around 200 estimated to be growing in a small population near Mount Banda Banda.

 Conservation status

-Grevillea guthrieana is listed as "endangered" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and the New South Wales Government Biodiversity Conservation Act 2016.
+Grevillea guthrieana is listed as Endangered on the IUCN Red List of Threatened Species, under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and under the New South Wales Government Biodiversity Conservation Act 2016.
+It occurs within a restricted distribution with an extent of occurrence of 4,630 km² and its population is severely fragmented.
 The main threats to the species include weed invasion, road construction and maintenance, and grazing.